nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Consisting of only the **most necessary features** any good insurance agent will need while on the go, ClientBook is extremely easy on your laptop's battery!

+If you are a new user, you can start with the [Quick Start](#quick-start) section.
+If you're an experienced user, we have provided a convenient [Summary of Commands](#summary-of-commands) at the end of this user guide.

 ## Quick Start